kirklange/rgu/README.md

 ![The Game Board](https://raw.githubusercontent.com/kirklange/royal-game-of-ur/master/docs/rgu_video_snapshot.png)

-**Snapshot taken from [this video](https://youtu.be/WZskjLq040I) at `3m49s`.**
+*Snapshot taken from [this video](https://youtu.be/WZskjLq040I) at 3m49s.*

-On the shared center row, players can land on each other and reset the victim tile back to its starting position.
+On the shared center row, players can land on each other and reset the victim piece back to its starting position.
 Landing on a flower tile grants an extra turn and dice roll.
-Being on a flower tile protects you from enemy tiles (i.e. they can't land on you).
+Being on a flower tile protects you from enemy pieces (i.e. they can't land on you).

 ## AI Implementation

-TODO: explain
+This AI uses the same minimax algorithm I used in a class assignment for the Othello board game, except it has been adapted for stochastic games.
+To account for the probabilistic nature of the game, the values of the chance nodes are the weighted average of each possible dice roll.

 ## Proof of Competence

 Below is an example output of `test_ai`, formatted into a pretty spreadsheet.
+Galileo is the maximizer.
+Simplicio is the minimizer.
+Galileo is always at least as good as Simplicio.

 ![AI Benchmark](https://raw.githubusercontent.com/kirklange/royal-game-of-ur/master/docs/test_ai_spreadsheet.png)

+Interestingly, there is little benefit to looking ahead more than a couple moves.
+I suspect this is because we are dealing with a stochastic game; the further you look ahead, the less likely it is that the game will end up where you are trying to force it to go.

 ## Make It!

-The following are various unit tests for this project, including the main game executable itself.
+The following are various unit tests for this project, including the main game itself.

 * `test_dice` The most basic test, it prints out a 10x10 table of dice rolls.
 * `test_board` This verifies whether the board initializes correctly or not.